 According to the Centers for Disease Control and Prevention, more than 40,000 people die annually from poisoning and approximately 2,000 are treated each day in emergency departments.

-ENA will support programs and funding that provide resources for the nation’s 56 poison control centers and the national poison control hotline.
+ENA will support programs and funding that provide resources for the nation’s 55 poison control centers and the national poison control hotline.

-Improve Treatment of Patients Who Abuse Prescription Opioids and Heroin
+Improve Treatment of Patients Who Abuse Opioids and Other Drugs

-The U.S. is experiencing a historic epidemic in opioid abuse.
-In 2015, drug overdoses were the leading cause of accidental death in the United States.
+The U.S. is experiencing a historic epidemic in opioid abuse and related overdose death.
+In 2018, drug overdoses were the leading cause of accidental death in the United States.

-ENA will support legislation and federal funding to combat the ongoing national crisis of addiction to opioid drugs, including provisions to encourage states and local communities to pursue a full array of proven strategies to combat addiction and support individuals in recovery.
+ENA will support policies and federal funding to combat the ongoing national crisis of opioid addiction and overdose death, including provisions to encourage states and local communities to pursue a full array of proven strategies to combat addiction and support individuals in recovery.

 Fund Research to Improve the Delivery of Emergency Care